 \section{Abstract}

 We introduce \emph{Neural Particle Automata} (NPA), a Lagrangian generalization of Neural Cellular Automata (NCA) from static lattices to dynamic particle systems.
-Unlike classical Eulerian NCA where cells are pinned to pixels or voxels, NPA model each cell as a particle with a continuous position and internal state, both updated by a shared, learnable neural rule.
-This particle-based formulation yields clear individuation of cells, allows heterogeneous dynamics, and concentrates computation only on regions where activity is present.
-At the same time, particle systems pose challenges: neighborhoods are dynamic, and a naive implementation of local interactions scale quadratically with the number of particles.
-We address these challenges by replacing grid-based neighborhood perception with differentiable Smoothed Particle Hydrodynamics (SPH) operators backed by memory-efficient, CUDA-accelerated kernels, enabling scalable end-to-end training.
-Across tasks including morphogenesis, point-cloud classification, and particle-based texture synthesis, we show that NPA retain key NCA behaviors such as robustness and self-regeneration, while enabling new behaviors specific to particle systems.
-Together, these results position NPA as a compact neural model for learning self-organizing particle dynamics.
+Unlike classical Eulerian NCA where cells are fixed to pixels or voxels, NPA represent each cell as a particle with a continuous position and an internal state, both updated by a shared learnable neural rule.
+This particle-based formulation yields clear individuation of cells, allows heterogeneous dynamics, and focuses computation on regions where activity is present.
+However, particle systems introduce two challenges: neighborhoods are dynamic, and a naive implementation of local interactions scales quadratically with the number of particles.
+We address these issues by replacing grid-based perception with differentiable Smoothed Particle Hydrodynamics (SPH) operators, backed by memory-efficient CUDA kernels for scalable end-to-end training.
+Across tasks including morphogenesis, point-cloud classification, and particle-based texture synthesis, we show that NPA retain key NCA behaviors such as robustness and regeneration, while enabling new behaviors specific to particle systems.
+These results position NPA as a compact neural model for learning self-organizing particle systems.